That’s It, That’s It

 This is the first official Femme Fatality release since the inclusion of Shane “fabulous” Mongeau.

-Palermo + Mongeau created the majority of the album while traveling throughout the country which helped to inspire the crime spree concept for the MCD
+Palermo + Mongeau created the majority of the album while traveling throughout the country which helped to inspire the crime spree concept for the MCD.

 Label